1 History

 2.1 Natural Gas Formation

-Comprised of carbon and hydrogen, natural gases such as methane, are termed hydrocarbons; these hydrocarbon gases are a byproduct of long dead organic matter, compressed and heated for millions of years, with little or no exposure to oxygen.
+Comprised of carbon and hydrogen, natural gases such as methane are termed hydrocarbons; these hydrocarbon gases are a byproduct of long-dead organic matter, compressed and heated for millions of years, with little or no exposure to oxygen.
 The chemical bonds formed in this process maintain the solar energy originally obtained from sunlight.
 Conventionally, natural gas is found within oil reservoir deposits and can be produced by vertical wells and standard pumping techniques.
-Advancements in both technology and method allow for the sourcing and production of natural gas from challenging environments, know largely as unconventional resources.
+Advancements in technology and methods allow for sourcing and producing natural gas from challenging environments, known largely as unconventional resources.

 Where Natural Gas Is Found and How It Is Obtained